 For more help

 Additional documentation resources include:

 - Web transactions analysis report for web transactions and Background jobs analysis report for non-web transactions (how to use the reports available in the UI to compare the amount of time spent in throughput (requests per minute or rpm), total time in the transaction, average time to execute it, and Apdex score as applicable)

-- Viewing transaction traces (how to interpret the data you see for the transaction trace record)
+- Viewing transaction traces (how to interpret transaction trace data)

-- Request queueing and tracking front-end time (how New Relic measures processing time)
+- Request queueing and tracking front-end time (how APM measures processing time)

 - Monitoring background processes (how to set up background monitoring for your agent and view the processes from the Transactions dashboard in the UI)